adkuba/Gravity/README.md

 - When in the menu we enter and exit info 20 times in total, easterEgg appears
 - The menu background is a game without a spaceship, we control it with the accelerometer.

-# Second game version
-Add a coin collection system, thanks to which we will be able to buy better ships for a given flight, with a larger fuel tank, with greater possibility of acceleration, with higher maximum speed. <br><br>

 # Machine learning
 ML testing.
 I'm using Unity mlagents - a package with evolutional training tools to learn my ML model how to play Gravity.
 I've used experience with mlagents from previous project - see OBJECT-Tracking repository on [UnityML_Testing](https://github.com/adkuba/OBJECT-Tracking/tree/UnityML_Testing) branch.
 Agent managed to achieve around 400 points.
 See the results on [1h replay](https://youtu.be/BKEhLcxirBg) video from original livestream on YouTube.